Wednesday, April 15, 2026

 FOS: Where else are you contributing now?

 MS: It’s a mix.
 It’s definitely reflective of the portfolio of my career.
 I’m kind of doing a little bit of everything that I’ve done so far.
 First and foremost, I’m hosting podcasts and working for Stocktwits, which is a huge investor/social platform.
-I’m working with Rob Shaw, who was the head of local sports sponsorship at Meta for like a decade.
+I’m working with Rob Shaw, who was the global head of sports sponsorships at Meta for like a decade.
 Super-talented guy.
 He’s the chief operating officer.
 He and I worked together at Bloomberg Sports back in the day.
 Stephen Master from Nielsen is also at Stocktwits.
 I’m also a contributor for National Public Radio, talking to Scott Simon on the weekends about sports.
 I’m a fill-in [anchor] at WGN-TV in Chicago.

 FOS: You had a long and successful career at ESPN.
 Wasn’t it mostly out of their Chicago bureau?